Name

 DESCRIPTION

-The ipsec.conf file specifies most configuration and control information for the Libreswan IPsec subsystem.
-(The major exception is secrets for authentication; see ipsec.secrets(5).)
-Its contents are not security-sensitive.
-Configurations can be added using this configuration file or by using ipsec whack directly.
-This means that technically, the ipsec.conf file is optional, but a few warnings might show up when this file is missing.
+The ipsec.conf file specifies most configuration and control information for the Libreswan IPsec subsystem (the major exception is secrets for authentication; see ipsec.secrets(5)).
+Libreswan reads this file during start up (technically, if Libreswan's daemon ipsec-pluto(8) is invoked directly then the file ipsec.conf is not needed; however, this is not recommended).
+Configurations can be added using eithe this configuration file or by using ipsec whack directly.

-A line that contains include and a file name, separated by white space, is replaced by the contents of that file, preceded and followed by empty lines.
+A line that contains include and a file name, separated by white space, is replaced by the contents of that file.
 If the file name is not a full pathname, it is considered to be relative to the directory that contains the including file.
 Such inclusions can be nested.
-Only a single filename may be supplied, and it may not contain white space, but it may include shell wildcards (see sh(1)); for example:
+Only a single filename may be supplied, and it may not contain white space, but it may include shell wildcards (see glob(3)); for example:

 include /etc/ipsec.d/*.conf